aws-samples/sample-kvs-license-detection/README.md

 Only proceed with these steps after receiving the completion email:

+**Option 1 (Recommended): Use the Session Manager URL from the completion email**
+- Click the provided URL directly (ensure you're logged into AWS Console first)

+**Option 2: Manual Session Manager Access**
 1. Open EC2 Console
 2. Look for the running instance named "aws-kvs-demo"
 3. Click on Connect button
-4. Select EC2 Instance Connect
+4. Select **Session Manager** (NOT EC2 Instance Connect)
-5. Leave the default settings
-6. Click Connect
+5. Click Connect

+**Note**: This instance uses Session Manager for secure access.
+No SSH or inbound network access is configured (security best practice).

 ## Testing the Solution